khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 on hundreds of GBs of data.

-SegProcess is designed to address these issues, with the basic idea to integrate visualization as part of the cell_count function, and cache the result of each step into a file in a **CacheDirectory**.
+SegProcess is designed to address these issues, with the basic idea to integrate visualization as part of the cell_count function, and cache the result of each step into a file in a :code:`CacheDirectory`.

 The class supports the following use cases:

 1. dask-support.
-Inputs are expected to be either numpy array, dask array, or cvpl.im.ndblock.NDBlock objects.
+Inputs are expected to be either numpy array, dask array, or :code:`cvpl.im.ndblock.NDBlock` objects.
 In particular, dask.Array and NDBlock are suitable for parallel or distributed image processing workflows.

-2. integration of Napari. **forward()** function of a SegProcess object has a viewer attribute that defaults to None.
+2. integration of Napari. :code:`forward()` function of a SegProcess object has a viewer attribute that defaults to None.
 By passing a Napari viewer to this parameter, the forward process will add intermediate images or centroids to the Napari viewer for easier debugging.
+Then after forward process finishes, we call :code:`viewer.show()` to display all added images

-3. intermediate result caching. **CacheDirectory** class provides a hierarchical caching directory, where each **forward()** call will either create a new directory or load from existing cache directory based on the **cid** parameter passed to the function.
+3. intermediate result caching. :code:`CacheDirectory` class provides a hierarchical caching directory, where each :code:`forward()` call will either create a new directory or load from existing cache directory based on the :code:`cid` parameter passed to the function.

 Now we discuss how to define such a pipeline.